Virtual escapes: romantic landscapes

 Journey to the Vale of Neath on the southern slopes of the Brecon Beacons with this enchanting film of Waterfall Country in full flow by Ben Hawkings Photography:

-Be transported to the romance and beauty of Fairy Pools with this film by Pesky Seagull Aerial Photography & Video:
+Be transported to the romance and beauty of the Isle of Skye with this film by Sudo911:

 The best thing about living in Edinburgh is having a favourite hill quite literally on your doorstep.
 Arthur’s Seat, situated just a stone’s throw from the city centre in Holyrood Park, is the remains of an ancient volcano and, at 250m high, it dominates the city’s skyline.